 The NSA Crime Victim Services Award was established in 2005 with funding from the Office for Victims of Crime, U.S. Department of Justice.
 Since 2008, Appriss Safety has generously sponsored the award.
 NSA’s Domestic Violence and Crime Victim Services Committee, chaired by Sheriff Kathy Witt, administers this award program that recognizes “outstanding achievement by a Sheriff’s Office in support of victims.”
-The award recipient for 2017 is Canyon County, Idaho, Sheriff’s Office (CCSO), a full-service agency responsible for a jurisdiction of over 600 square miles, under the leadership of Sheriff Kieran Donahue.
+The award recipient for 2018 is Marion County, South Carolina, Sheriff’s Office (MCSO), a full-service agency responsible for a jurisdiction of nearly 500 square miles, under the leadership of Sheriff Brian Wallace.

 Sheriff Wallace, upon taking office in January 2017, promised the citizens of Marion County that he would transform the current Victim Advocate Program into a proactive part of the organization as well as ensuring that all victims received services from the program.

 In March of 2017, Sheriff Wallace hired Tammy Erwin as a civilian victim advocate.
 Within a month, VA Erwin was certified as a victim advocate and began the arduous task of revamping the program.
 Software that had previously purchased, but under-utilized, began to be used.
 Procedures and protocols were put into place to ensure that every victim in the county received the same level of care and access to information.
 VA Erwin created a standard letter that notified victims of their rights, individual case number and giving them a direct line of contact to the Marion County Sheriff’s Office.
 VA Erwin continued communication with each victim throughout the entire legal process.